Gardner, Yankees finalize $12.5M, 1-year contract

 His addition, following last month’s $324 million, nine-year contract with pitcher Gerrit Cole, raised the Yankees’ projected luxury tax payroll to about $248 million — the threshold where the highest luxury tax rate starts.

-Gardner gets a $2 million signing bonus and an $8 million salary for next season.
+Gardner gets a $2 million signing bonus payable Jan.
+30 and an $8 million salary for next season.
 The Yankees have a $10 million option for 2021 with a $2.5 million buyout.

 New York opened a roster spot by designating left-hander Stephen Tarpley for assignment.